ReidHoneycutt/Neural-Network-Implementation-For-Simple-Logic-Gates/README.md

 ![Screenshot 2023-12-08 150546](https://github.com/ReidHoneycutt/Neural-Network-Implementation-For-Simple-Logic-Gates/assets/30945205/ebd2790a-54df-45d1-a808-8559fd86217c)

-- containing a single neuron, and  which can solve the input/output mappings of OR and AND logic gates.
-A neural network(NN) with one hidden layer containing one neuron is capable of learning the in/output mappings of an OR gate, or an AND gate, but is not capable of learning an XOR because it is not linearly seperable.
-To learn requires 2 neurons in the hidden layer to approximate the correct hyperplane(see my repo on an NN with 2 neurons to see a NN that can solve XOR gates.
+-A neural network(NN) with one hidden layer containing one neuron is capable of learning the in/output mappings of an OR, NOR, AND, and NAND but is not capable of learning an XOR or XNOR because their solution spaces are not linearly seperable.
+-To approximate the correct hyperplaneTo learn XOR or XNOR requires 2 neurons in the hidden layer.
 Note how in the truth table

 - For the single neuron NN, have it solve for an OR gate by setting the training_data  = [[0, 0], 0],  [[0, 1], 1], [[1, 0], 1], [[1, 1], 1].
 To have it solve for an AND gate, set training_data = [[0, 0], 0],  [[0, 1], 0], [[1, 0], 0], [[1, 1], 1].
 - After a suffiecient number of epochs, the predictions will converge to 0 for the inputs where the output target(correct answer) is 0, and converge to 1 for the inputs where the output target is 1.

   ![Alt text](model_definitions.png)